-Modern TVs have a fairly large arsenal of all kinds of functions.
-This is especially true for Samsung TV.
-At the moment their TVs are some of the highest quality and most advanced on the market.
-Even their earlier models are still very high-quality TVs that are able to offer users many different features that noticeably improve the user experience.
+Modern TVs have a relatively large arsenal of all kinds of functions.
+This is especially true for Samsung TVs.
+Their TVs are some of the highest quality and most advanced on the market.
+Even their earlier models are still very high-quality TVs that can offer users many different features that noticeably improve the user experience.
 One such feature is the ability to add subtitles to Samsung TV.

 Subtitles can make watching your favorite shows much easier for many people.
-This is especially true for those who don’t know the language of the program or have hearing problems, for example.
+This is especially true for those who don’t know the program’s language or have hearing problems, for example.
 However, even for those who understand everything by ear, subtitles can be something that makes watching a movie easier, as many people find it easier to absorb information through text.
-It’s for those cases you should know how to turn on subtitles on your Samsung TV.
+For those cases, you should know how to turn on subtitles on your Samsung TV.

 How to enable Closed Captions on Samsung TV

-Since Samsung is one of the most popular TV manufacturers in the world, it is not surprising that their devices have a fairly wide range of different functions.
-The company has managed to become one of the most popular in the world for TV sales, thanks to the high quality of its devices and many convenient and unique features.
+Since Samsung is one of the most popular TV manufacturers in the world, it is not surprising that their devices have a relatively wide range of different functions.
+The company has become one of the most popular in the world for TV sales, thanks to the high quality of its devices and many convenient and unique features.

-Many users are wondering how exactly they can run subtitles on their Samsung TVs.
-In fact, to do this is quite simple and it will take you just a few minutes of your time.
+Many users wonder how exactly they can run subtitles on their Samsung TVs.
+To do this is quite simple, and it will take you just a few minutes of your time.

 - Can I increase the memory on a Samsung Smart TV?